JoKra1/mssm/README.md

 ## Description

-``mssm`` is a toolbox to estimate Generalized Additive Mixed Models (GAMMs), Generalized Additive Mixed Models of Location Scale and Shape (GAMMLSS), and more general (mixed) smooth models in the sense defined by [Wood, Pya, & Säfken (2016)](https://doi.org/10.1080/01621459.2016.1180986). ``mssm`` is an excellent choice for the modeling of multi-level time-series data, often estimating additive models with separate smooths for thousands of levels in a couple of minutes.
-The ``main`` branch is updated frequently to reflect new developments.
+``mssm`` is a toolbox to estimate Generalized Additive Mixed Models (GAMMs), Generalized Additive Mixed Models of Location Scale and Shape (GAMMLSS), and more general (mixed) smooth models in the sense defined by [Wood, Pya, & Säfken (2016)](https://doi.org/10.1080/01621459.2016.1180986).
+Approximate estimation (and automatic regularization) of the latter only requires users to provide the (gradient of) the log-likelihood.
+Furthermore, ``mssm`` is an excellent choice for the modeling of multi-level time-series data, often estimating additive models with separate smooths for thousands of levels in a couple of minutes.

+**Note**: The ``main`` branch is updated frequently to reflect new developments.
 The ``stable`` branch should reflect the latest releases.
-If you don't need the newest functionality, you should install from the ``stable`` branch (see below for instructions).

-Documentation is hosted [here](https://jokra1.github.io/mssm/index.html)!
+If you don't need the newest functionality, you should install from the ``stable`` branch (see below for instructions). **Documentation** is hosted [here](https://jokra1.github.io/mssm/index.html)!
 Plotting code to visualize and validate `mssm` models is provided in this [repository](https://github.com/JoKra1/mssm_tutorials) together with a tutorial for `mssm`!

 ## Installation

 The easiest option is to install from pypi via ``pip``.
+This can be achieved in two steps:

-1) Setup a conda environment with python > 3.10
+1) Setup a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with python > 3.10
 2) Install mssm via ``pip``

 The latest release of mssm can be installed from [pypi](https://pypi.org/project/mssm/#description).
-So to install ``mssm`` simply run:
+So to complete both steps (after installing ``conda`` - see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) for instructions), simply run:

 ```
-conda create -n mssm_env python=3.10
+conda create -n mssm_env python=3.13
 conda activate mssm_env
-pip install mssm
-pip install matplotlib # Only needed for tutorials
+pip install mssm, mssmViz # 'mssmViz' only needed for plotting
 ```

-The fourth line, installing ``matplotlib`` is only necessary if you want to run the tutorial.
-Note: pypi will only reflect releases (Basically, the state of the stable branch).
+**Note**: pypi will only reflect releases (Basically, the state of the stable branch).
 If you urgently need a feature currently only available on the main branch, consider building from source.

 ### Building from source